mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

 pricing:
   heading: Interested?
 Contact us!
   description: >-
     We left POC project phase and just hit long go-to-market road.
-We are looking for supporters and partners - feel free to contact us.
-We answer every email in 24 hours.
+Be our supporter and partner - feel free to contact us.
   plans: []
 ---